imnltsa/ios15tether/README.md

 irecovery -c bootx
 ```

 Since (besides the root filesystem trustcache) there is the AVE and AOP firmware, they've both been added along with their `-c` commands.
 Since the device is A10X, it includes `-c go`. ***Do not use this script for your device; please only use it as a template***.
+You need to keep in the `sleep` commands though, and if they are insufficient, make them a few seconds longer.

 ## Replacing Activation Records
 ***[Back to Table of Contents](#table-of-contents)***